mmdagent-ex/site-doc/content.en/docs/92_plugin_julius.md

 **RECOG_EVENT_AWAY**

-Output when voice recognition is temporarily suspended (ON) or restarted (OFF) due to menu operations or external control.
+Emitted when speech recognition is temporarily paused (ON) or resumed (OFF) by menu operations or external control.

 {{<message>}}
 RECOG_EVENT_AWAY|ON